troy/wind-controller-synth-quick-start/README.md

 **Change articulation in realtime**: Make the most of your controller.
 Any MIDI CC (or range of values) can change the articulation.
 For example, physically elevating the Sylphyo changes CC#75.
 CC#75 could change the articulation to trill.
 Different articulations can also be triggered by ranges of breath intensity values, like trilling at over 95% intensity.

 To define articulation triggers, in the Track options, look for "Articulation Set" and create a new set.
 Edit the set and map certain CC#s or value ranges to articulations, as shown below.
-When choosing a trigger type, "Momentary (Retrigger)" is generally what people expect ([more] https://www.vsl.co.at/community/posts/m135734-Key-Switching-Articulations-in-Logic--smartest-way#post135734)).
-When testing settings, open the effect's settings screen; the last used articulation will change in realtime.
+When choosing a trigger type, "Momentary (Retrigger)" is generally what people expect ([more](https://www.vsl.co.at/community/posts/m135734-Key-Switching-Articulations-in-Logic--smartest-way#post135734)).
+When testing settings, open the effect's settings screen; the "Last Played Articulation" will change in realtime when a threshold triggers.

 ![Screenshot: Create a new Articulation Set](assets/logic/articulation-set-new.png)